 UWO Go is a non-emergency service designed to provide a safe ride for students and employees on and near the UW Oshkosh campus.
-UWO Go runs seven days a week when school is in session and there is no cost at the point of use for currently enrolled UW Oshkosh students and employees.
+UWO Go is a free service for UWO community members who are listed below as long as they are within the geographic boundaries of our service.

 UWO Go provides vehicle transportation to UW Oshkosh students, Oshkosh campus FVTC residents, and employees to ensure safe travel to and from areas on and near the UWO Oshkosh campus.
 The service also increases the presence of our department personnel on and near the UW Oshkosh campus which improves observation by UWO Go drivers and connects resources to problems faster.